jadzeidan/user-guides/_includes/shared/setup.md

 ![alt text]({% link assets/images/BitBox02_wizard/step1.png %})

 ### Step 2: Confirm pairing code
+{: .no_toc }
 All information that is exchanged between your computer and the {{include.product}} is encrypted.
-In order to make sure that there is no man-in-the-middle attack, we need to ask you to confirm that the code on in the BitBox App and the code on your {{include.product}} are identical.
+In order to make sure that there is no man-in-the-middle attack, we need to ask you to confirm that the code on in the BitBoxApp and the code on your {{include.product}} are identical.

 Please take the time to check each characters.
 ![alt text]({% link assets/images/BitBox02_wizard/step2.png %})

 If both codes match please confirm on your {{include.product}}.
-Then click "Continue" in the BitBox App.
+Then click "Continue" in the BitBoxApp.

 ### Step 3: Create new wallet or restore an existing wallet
+{: .no_toc }
 Now you are asked to choose if you want to create a new wallet or restore an existing wallet.

 ![alt text]({% link assets/images/BitBox02_wizard/step3.png %})

-- If you already used a {{include.product}} before and you want to restore your wallet from your backup choose "Restore Backup" and follow [this guide]({% link bitbox02/Basic-features/restore_from_backup.md %})
+- If you already used a {{include.product}} before and you want to restore your wallet from your backup choose "Restore Backup" and follow [this guide]({% link bitbox02/basics/restore-from-backup.md %})

 - If you used a different hardware wallet before and you want to restore from the seed phrase created by that other wallet, choose "Restore from BIP-39 mnemonic" and follow [this guide]({% link 404.html %}) (TODO)
 >**Attention**: The BitBox02 only supports Segwit (starting with 3...) and Native-Segwit (starting with bc1....) accounts.
-If you import a seed phrase that you used with the Legacy address format (starting with 1...) you won't see these coins in the BitBox App.
+If you import a seed phrase that you used with the Legacy address format (starting with 1...) you won't see these coins in the BitBoxApp.
 We recommend you to move these coins to a Segwit or Native-Segwit account.

 - If this is the first time you create a wallet, choose "Create Wallet" and continue reading this guide.

 ### Step 4: Create a wallet
+{: .no_toc }
 First you need to give your wallet a name.
 This name can be anything, choose a name that you will recognise in the future when you might need to restore from your backup.

 If you cannot click the "Continue" button make sure that you have inserted your microSD card into the {{include.product}} correctly and given the wallet a name.